conan-io/conan-io.github.io/_posts/2019-11-13-New-conan-release-1-20.markdown

 ## Clang 10 and GCC 7.4 support

-Conan 1.20 includes support for both Clang 10 and includes a specific version for GCC 7.4 in the default *settings.yml* file.
+Conan 1.20 adds support for Clang 10 and includes the specific 7.4 version for GCC in the default *settings.yml* file.

 Remember that the minor version values in the `gcc` compiler are claimed to be compatible and that Conan will use by default just GCC 7 as the version value in the profile unless it is explicitly indicated in the profile.